What’s the Difference Between a Murphy Bed and a Wall Bed?

 Assembly

-When considering the differences in assembly there are some pros and cons to consider.
-Wall beds are shipped partially assembled, which means the assembly time is typically 1-2 hours.
-Murphy beds, on the other hand, ship broken-down and require 3-4 hours to assemble.
+When considering the differences in assembly, there are some pros and cons to consider.
+Wall beds are shipped partially assembled, so the assembly time is typically 1-2 hours.
+Murphy beds, on the other hand, ship broken down and require 3-4 hours to assemble.
 However, because Murphy beds ship broken down, the heaviest piece to lift and maneuver is typically about 30 lbs. compared to 100+ lbs. on a wall bed.
-So, if you are going to be lifting this bed up multiple flights of stairs, through tight corners, or on a small elevator, a Murphy bed is probably the right way to go.
+So, if you’re carrying this bed up multiple flights of stairs, through tight corners, or on a small elevator, a Murphy bed is probably the right way.

 Style

 Both wall beds and Murphy beds offer attractive style options, so you are sure to find a style that you love either way.
-To highlight a couple of the differences, it should be noted that some customers take issue with the wooden legs that are visible on the face of wall beds.
+To highlight a couple of the differences, it should be noted that some customers have an issue with the wooden legs that are visible on the face of wall beds.
 These legs are usually hidden within the design and style of the bed, but they are still visible.
-On the other hand, Murphy beds have drastically more metal components visible when the beds are in use, which some consider to be unsightly.
+On the other hand, Murphy beds have drastically more metal components visible when used, which some consider unsightly.

 Sizes

-The vast majority of Murphy beds or wall beds sold are queen size.
+The vast majority of Murphy beds or wall beds sold are queen-sized.
 However, depending on individual needs and space availability, sometimes other sizes are necessary.
-Wall beds are usually available in twin, twin xl, full and queen sizes.
-Murphy beds are usually available in twin, twin xl, full, queen, and king sizes.
-So, if you need a king size bed, you will want to find a Murphy bed you like.
+Wall beds are usually available in twin, twin XL, full, and queen sizes.
+Murphy beds are usually available in twin, twin XL, full, queen, and king sizes.
+So, if you need a king-size bed, you will want to find a Murphy bed you like.

 Comparing Wilding Wallbeds Murphy beds and wall beds*